This weekend, Aintree Racecourse will play host to the 173rd Grand National.

 Though the North West was by no means the traditional Formula 1 heartland, the event was hugely popular at the outset.

-Maybe even too popular, as Nick Garton, a Formula 1 journalist and historian whose father was a steward at the event, explains to Mersey Sport Live:
+Maybe even too popular, as Nick Garton, a Formula 1 historian whose father was a steward at the event, explains to Mersey Sport Live:

 “The inaugural Grand Prix was well catered for by the Liverpool police, who were in charge of keeping people off the sacred turf of the racecourse.